greje656/Questions/camera.md

 ~~~

-While this gave us plausible results in some cases it didn't exactly map accuratly with the behavior of a real world lens for some lens setting.
+While this gave us plausible results in some cases it didn't exactly map accurately with the behavior of a real world lens for some lens setting.
 This is an area we would like to improve on (we will need to think about the optics of the lens a little bit more).

 In the future we will continue to map more and more of the camera's properties to their corresponding post-effects.
 More on this in a follow up blog.